-Next you will talk about your “general damages.”
+Next, you will talk about your “general damages.”
 These are intangible losses.
 You will need to use vivid and descriptive language.
 It is important to emphasize the pain, suffering, and emotional distress you experienced.
-You can include specific details demonstrating that your life was altered such as:
+You may include specific details demonstrating that your life was negatively impacted, such as:

 - The injury required you to cancel a vacation or important business trip